-Medical Management UM is integrated with the BCBSMT Quality Improvement Committee and Behavioral Health UM is integrated with the Behavioral Health Quality Improvement Committee to promote objective and systematic monitoring and evaluation of processes and services within the Care Management program.
+Medical Management UM is integrated with BCBSMT's Quality Improvement Committee and Behavioral Health UM is integrated with BCBSMT's Behavioral Health Quality Improvement Committee to promote objective and systematic monitoring and evaluation of processes and services within BCBSMT's overall Care Management program.

-Medical Management seamlessly interfaces with their behavioral health colleagues using face to face, telephonic and electronic mechanisms based on the plan's geographic location.
+Medical Management seamlessly interfaces with their Behavioral Health colleagues using face to face, telephonic and electronic mechanisms.
 UM activities are conducted in compliance with applicable legal, regulatory, and accreditation standards and are developed with input from corporate committees with subject matter expertise, along with corporate legal and regulatory input.